 'Good man, I'm going to take Teeney out for a bit, but I will have her back one way or another by dark."
 I said back.
-He was used to my way of life but never knew what I really did, and sometimes I got her home myself, other times it was a Taxi who brought her back.
+He was used to my way of life but never knew what I really did.
+Sometimes I did manage to gett her home myself, other times it was a Taxi who brought her back.
 Either way, he always let me take her out for an afternoon here and there with minimal argument.
 However, if her knew I was running drugs, I would probably be banned for life from The House and a thirty mile radius of it.

 "Its tomorrow man," I said, and softened myself a bit.
-"But thanks.
-I got to take this girl shopping now" I said before ending the call and shoving the phone back into my pocket, zipping it up so it would not fall out and get broken.
+"But thanks for remembering.
+I got to take this girl shopping now"

-Steve would never have said no to me taking her out anyways, he knew how close we both were, and he knew that I would never allow anything to happen to her.
+I ended the call and shoved the Samsung phone phone back into my pocket, zipping it up so it would not fall out and get broken.
+Steve would never have said no to me taking her out anyways, he knew how close we both were and he knew that I would never allow anything to happen to her.
 We had a secret bond from the first day we both arrived at the house, and she brought me somewhat out of my shell in the end.
 Not that she ever got fully in, but she was allowed to get parts of me no one else did.

-I remembered the first night in the house together as I opened the gate, and lead her along the sidewalk, her hand in mine as we both walked along.
+I remembered the first night in the house together as I opened the gate and led her along the sidewalk, her hand in mine as we both walked along.

 We were both dropped off on the same day, she was six, and I was nine at the time.
 Two kids who could not be placed in Foster care for some luddite reason or another, and we were both placed there because of our apparent issues.
 The biggest reason for me was everywhere they placed me, I unnerved the parents and other children in the house.
 I was not trouble in fact they always said I was quiet and polite, just damn weird looking.
 The last house for me was hell though, it left scars that I could not shake nor could I escape.
 Teeney had a bit of a hard time adjusting to new places, and she would cry whenever she was placed, and refused to eat.

-The first night we spent in our room was rough, I remember trying to sleep, and her quiet demeanor melted away that night when the lights went out, we were left alone in the dark.
+The first night we spent in our room was rough, I remember trying to sleep and pretend I was alone.
+Her quiet demeanor melted away that night when the lights went out, and we were left alone in the dark.
 She instantly became a mess of sobs and whimpers as we lay in the darkened room, hiding from the shadows that danced over the walls under her blankets.

 "Don't be, I can sleep next to you if you want.
 Just for tonight."
 I said to her, and instead of a verbal answer I heard her shuffle across her bed to lay against the wall in the darkness.
 I got out of my bed and slipped into hers, she immediately seemed to relax as I used my bare hand to wipe her face, clearing away the tears and calming her.